SAMRS: Scaling-up Remote Sensing Segmentation Dataset with Segment Anything Model: Introduction

 To our knowledge, a significant number of RSIs remain unlabeled.
 Unlike natural images that can be easily comprehended by the human eye, interpreting RSI taken from an aerial perspective typically demands specialized expertise from practitioners.
 Furthermore, RSI objects are often distributed sparsely, and the images frequently contain small targets, making the labeling process less efficient.
 Therefore, the annotation of RSI has traditionally required substantial labor and time costs.
 Among various RS tasks, the classification task requires only a single category for the entire scene, and the detection task involves the additional step of bounding box annotation, while segmentation is particularly challenging since it necessitates pixel-level annotations to accurately delineate object boundaries.

 Do we have to spend a significant amount of time annotating RSIs?
 The answer is probably no. Recently, the segment anything model (SAM) \cite{sam}, which excels in object segmentation, has gained popularity as a new research focus in the field of computer vision.
-SAM accurately captures object locations and contours (\ie, in the form of masks), enabling it to distinguish various objects in the foreground and background.
+SAM accurately captures object locations and contours (\textit{i.e.}, in the form of masks), enabling it to distinguish various objects in the foreground and background.
 Furthermore, SAM possesses an impressive zero-shot segmentation ability, exhibiting high performance even when applied to specialized scenarios such as cell images photographed by microscopes \cite{cell} and medical images \cite{medical}, despite being trained on a vast dataset of natural images.
-We have also found it performs well in recognizing diverse targets in RSI, even when the images are obtained using sensors that perceive different bands, such as infrared and microwave, or with varying resolutions, such as airborne or satellite imagery, as illustrated in Figure \ref{sam_example}.
-Although we acknowledge that SAM may not have fully detected all regions, we believe that it has significant potential to improve the efficiency of annotating RSIs since it delivers promising segmentations on recognized areas.
+In the RS field, \cite{sam_space} firstly tests the performance of SAM on six public datasets. \cite{sam_mars} extra introduce a domain decoder to improve the performance of SAM on the planetary geological mapping task.
+Beyond default prompts, \cite{sam_oneshot,sam_text2seg} consider utilizing texts as the prompt by adopting Grounding DINO \cite{groundingdino} to obtain boxes that can be employed by SAM.
+Then, \cite{sam_oneshot} realizes the one-shot segmentation with the help of PerSAM \cite{persam}, while \cite{sam_text2seg} applies the heatmap obtained from CLIP \cite{clip} to further optimize segmentation results.
+Different from the above methods with manual prompts, \cite{rsprompter} design a prompter to adaptively generate prompts for improving the performance of SAM in instance segmentation.
+In addition, SAM is also used in producing rotated bounding boxes \footnote[4]{\url{https://github.com/Li-Qingyun/sam-mmrotate}}, which is significant for RS oriented object detection.